-Recurring expenses (those incurred every month/year) include licenses for software, content management system, & cloud storage, and other expenses like web-hosting, URL registration, etc. Even one-time costs could significantly impact the budget.
+Recurring expenses (those incurred every month/year) include licenses for software, content management system, & cloud storage, and other expenses like web-hosting, URL registration, etc. Even one-time costs could significantly impact technology budgeting.
 These costs include purchasing new servers, computers/laptops, mobile devices, and others, which need not be accounted for every year.

 Moreover, the IT department must check which hardware & software require upgrades in order to create an ideal budget.

-After creating a solid foundation for a budget, an IT company must focus on new, exciting initiatives to keep up with the changing times while being a step ahead of its competitors.
+After creating a solid foundation for technology budgeting, an IT company must focus on new, exciting initiatives to keep up with the changing times while being a step ahead of its competitors.

 For instance, IT companies must know about the current cyber threats, new products & platforms, and competitor strategies.
 It will help them improve their services.

-Furthermore, company representatives should attend industry seminars & conferences, form professional relationships with IT experts to expand the business.
+Furthermore, company representatives should attend industry seminars & conferences and form professional relationships with IT experts to expand the business.
 Such steps may not yield results instantly, but they will pay off in the long run.

 Top management and decision-makers must review the annual IT goals & objectives thoroughly in order to have a long-term company vision.

-The IT department must conduct face-to-face meetings with other departments to understand purchase/upgrade requirements.
+The IT department must meet face-to-face with other departments to understand purchase/upgrade requirements.